PADRESat/padre_meddea/README.rst

 .. end-badges

 A Python package to process and analyze data from the Measuring Directivity to Determine Electron Anisotropy (MeDDEA) instrument on the
 NASA solar PolArization and Directivity X-Ray Experiment (PADRE) small satellite mission.
+PADRE is expected to launch in mid-2025.

 Our documentation can be found at `http://padre-meddea.rtfd.io/ <http://padre-meddea.rtfd.io/>`_.